-Model parameters determine the function of the model.
-These are given in the file par.txt.
-The model parameters may depend on land use type, soil type or be a general value.
-The model parameters to be presented make up a rudimentary water flow model, but many more exist and include other functions to the model.
-The model parameters are described in more detail in the File reference and Model Description.
+Model parameters (par.txt) determine the function of the model.
+The model parameters may depend on land use, soil type or be a general value.
+The model parameters presented below make up a rudimentary water flow model, but many more exist and add other functions to HYPE.
+The model parameters are described in more detail in the HYPE model description.